 - 2 teaspoons soy sauce, Thai soy sauce preferred

 - 1 tablespoon fish sauce

 - 2 teaspoons oyster sauce

 - pinch of ground black pepper

 - ¼ teaspoon fresh grated ginger

-Add garlic, ginger, peppers, and shallots and cook until fragrant - about 3 minutes.
+- Add garlic, ginger, bell peppers, scallons, Thai chili peppers, and shallots and cook until fragrant, about 3 minutes.

 - Shake beef from marinade bag (to get rid of excess sauce) and add beef and continue cooking until beef is browned, about 4 minutes.

 - Mix sauce ingredients in small bowl, and then stir into wok after beef is browned and vegetables are softened.

 - Rinse noodles and add to wok, toss and stir over low heat for 1-2 more minutes until noodles are slick and shiny and evenly coated with sauce.